HariSekhon/GitHub-Actions/README.md

 See [Documentation](https://docs.github.com/en/actions/using-workflows/reusing-workflows#calling-a-reusable-workflow) for how to call these workflows directly from your own GitHub Actions workflow.

-You can fork this repo and create environment branches to have full control over all updates via pull requests all the way through to production.
+Fork this repo to have full control over all updates via Pull Requests.
+Create environment branches to stage updates across dev/staging/production.

 Forked from [HariSekhon/Templates](https://github.com/HariSekhon/Templates), for which this is now a submodule.